 Missing pieces to a circular economy: closing the loop by reimagining consumption

-This debate will look into how policy can ease the barriers to repair, as well as provide information and incentives to all market actors to make circular economy-consistent decisions.
+This debate looked into how policy can ease the barriers to repair, as well as provide information and incentives to all market actors to make circular economy-consistent decisions.

-This event will take place in Brussels and will also be available to a wider audience via livestream.
+This event took place in Brussels and was also be available to a wider audience via livestream.
 Follow us on Twitter, LinkedIn, Instagram or Facebook, and join the #SSHCENTRE #FoEDebate!

-This Policy Insight is part of the SSH CENTRE (Social Sciences and Humanities for Climate, Energy and Transport Research Excellence) project.
+This Policy Insight was part of the SSH CENTRE (Social Sciences and Humanities for Climate, Energy and Transport Research Excellence) project.

 This project, supported by 13 leading organisations from across Europe, engages directly with stakeholders including researchers, policymakers, business representatives as well as civil society and citizens to strengthen social innovation, SSH-STEM collaboration and transdisciplinary policy advice, to accelerate the EU’s transition to carbon neutrality.